Members

 2021Religion & Literature; Shakespeare's *Measure for Measure*Myles is a PhD student in English.
 He majored in English at Louisiana College where he was a terrible student.
 He has master's degrees in Liberal Arts (LSUS), Ethics and Social Justice (Howard Divinity), and Theology and the Arts (Duke Divinity).
 He likes to play music with his bandmates and throw a baseball with whomever is willing.
 He lives in Shreveport, Louisiana with his wife, Allie.

 Jonathan Diaz2020American LiteratureJonathan Diaz is a Ph.D. student at Baylor University, where he studies race and religion in American literature, particularly Latina/o/e literature.
 He has taught rhetoric, composition, and great books courses at Biola University, the University of Southern California, and Baylor University.
 Diaz is also a poet, and was a finalist for the Ninth Letter 2023 Literary Award in Poetry.
-His poems appear in or are forthcoming from Sh?
-Poetry Journal, Beloit Poetry Journal, and EcoTheo Review.
+His poems appear in or are forthcoming from Shō Poetry Journal, Beloit Poetry Journal, and EcoTheo Review.
 He lives in Texas with his wife Abigail.

-Kristyn Drew Woytkewicz202019th Century British Women Writers; Reform Novels; Feminist & Ecofeminist TheoryKristyn Drew Woytkewicz is a PhD student studying 19th century British women writers and social reform.
+Kristyn Drew Woytkewicz202019th Century British Women Writers; Reform Novels; Feminist & Ecofeminist TheoryKristyn Drew Woytkewicz is a PhD candidate studying 19th century British women writers and social reform.
 She is particularly interested in Elizabeth Gaskell, sympathy, and ecofeminism in industrial novels.
 Originally from San Antonio, TX, Kristyn received her BA from Mississippi College where she studied English writing, literature, and history.
 She currently serves as a graduate student committee member for the Nineteenth-Century Research Seminar at Baylor and can frequently be found working in Dichotomy (the best coffee shop in Waco).
 In her free time, Kristyn enjoys spending time with her husband Connor and cat Kyoshi, listening to Taylor Swift, and playing the Legend of Zelda.

 Sarah Kaderbek2020Late Victorian, Early Modernist British LiteratureSarah Kaderbek is a Ph.D. student and graduated with a B.A. in British and American Literature from Franciscan University of Steubenville in December 2019.
 Sarah's research interests include late Victorian and early Modernist authors, such as Oscar Wilde or G.K.
 Chesterton, with a special focus on the works of J.M.
 Barrie; the Inklings, most especially J.R.R.
 Tolkien; and Aristotelian philosophy of rocket science and space exploration, of all things.
 Outside of class, she can be found watching "old" movies with friends, collecting vintage hats and plush sheep, and praying that her black thumb doesn't kill the houseplants.

-Grace Perry McCright202020th and 21st Century American Literature; Women WritersGrace Perry McCright is a PhD student focusing on modern and contemporary American women writers.
+Grace Perry McCright202020th Century American Literature, Women Writers, Southern LiteratureGrace Perry McCright is a PhD student focusing on modern and contemporary American women writers.
 She completed her Master's degree at Baylor in May 2022 with a thesis titled: "'To Liberate Ourselves and Each Other': Reading the Female Community in the Fiction of Sylvia Plath, Mary McCarthy, and Toni Morrison."
 Her research centers American women writers and explores themes of community, race, and religion.
 Originally from the Dallas area, she came to Waco from Marshall, Texas, where she earned her BA in English with a minor in Religion from East Texas Baptist University.
-Outside of class, Grace enjoys drinking (and brewing) coffee and spending time with the EGSA community and her husband, Niall.
+In addition to teaching for the English department, Grace also serves as the Assistant to the Director of First Year Writing.
+Outside of her work, Grace enjoys reading contemporary fiction and fantasy novels, drinking (and brewing) coffee, and spending time with the EGSA community, her husband, Niall, and their pet bunny, Bunbledore.

 Yifan Zhang2020

-Anna E. Beaudry201819th Century Women Writers and New England RegionalismAnna is a doctoral candidate studying 19th-century American literature.
-Her dissertation compares five female writers from the New England regionalist movement, examining the treatment of geographic and psychological landscapes in their fiction.
-Anna earned her Master's at Baylor University in May 2020.
-She is the Assistant Director of Major Fellowships and Awards in Office of Engaged Learning and also serves as a member of Baylor’s Strategic Planning Group.
-Before coming to Baylor, Anna taught high school literature and rhetoric.
-When she is not on campus, you can find her in her vegetable garden warding off invading squirrels and feral cats .
+Anna E. Beaudry201819th Century New England Regionalism, Ecofeminism, New MaterialismAnna (she/her/hers) is Baylor's Assistant Director of Major Fellowships and Awards, as well as an English Ph.D.
+Candidate studying 19th-century American literature.
+Her dissertation compares four female writers from the New England regionalist movement, examining the treatment of geographic and psychological landscapes in their fiction.
+She intends to graduate in December 2024.
+Before returning to graduate school, Anna taught high school literature and rhetoric.
+When she is not on campus, you can find her in her vegetable garden warding off invading squirrels or watching murder mysteries with her husband Troy, her sweet greyhound Pippa, and her rambunctious mutt Caddie.

 Ray Stockstad2018British Romantic and Gothic ProseA Marine Corps and Navy veteran of the first and second Gulf Wars, I enjoy playing games, brewing beer (and sun tea), watching movies, and studying how we create our sense of Self, using the Other as a mirror.
 My wife, Kelly, and I love our Baylor community and the fast friends we have made.